 The fear and paralysis social anxiety creates can hamper your career progression and self esteem, as well as your personal relationships.
-It can be difficult to explain your feelings to family and friends and your lack of participation in social events can cause misunderstandings.
-Sometimes the most frustrating aspect of this disorder is when others tell you not to worry, and this results in your feeling even worse.
+It can be difficult to explain your feelings to family and friends, and your lack of participation in social events can cause misunderstandings.

-The good news is that expert help is available to treat social anxiety.
-Mindfulness therapy and hypnotherapy are two methods that have helped sufferers change habitual thoughts and responses.
+The good news is that professional help is available to treat social anxiety.
+Mindfulness therapy and hypnotherapy are two methods that are often employed to help sufferers change their habitual thoughts and responses.

 How long will it take to see improvement?

 A lot of people begin to feel better almost the moment they start therapy for social anxiety.
 The decision to take control of your situation is a brave one, and can be empowering enough to make a difference on its own.
 However, it does take time to explore and unpick the underlying factors of anxiety disorders, and everyone’s experience is different.
 People also respond differently to therapy, and will have different personal goals, so timelines will vary based on the individual.

 Many options for treatment are available to you at Bayside Psychotherapy.
 Rather than use a homogeneous approach, your therapist will draw on a range of different methodologies to tailor your treatment program to you, based on initial assessment and your own preferences.